t0man2021/SOLIDITY_TOKEN/README.md

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "CREAM","SUFFIX","DASH" contract from the dropdown menu, and then click on the "Deploy" button.

 Once the contract is deployed, first get/copy the account number, after that use the mint and click the down arrow then put the account that you copied.
 Then put any amount that you will mint after that you can interact with it by clicking the transact function.
 To get the balance click the totalSupply function.
 After the mint is the burn function, first get/copy the account number, after that use the burn and click the down arrow then put the account that you copied.
-Then put any amount that you will burn(should'nt past more than you minted) after that you can interact with it by clicking the transact function. then finally to get the balance put the account number and click the balance function to get the latest balance of your acccount
+Then put any amount that you will burn(the amount should'nt be more than you minted) after that you can interact with it by clicking the transact function. then finally to get the balance put the account number and click the balance function to get the latest balance of your acccount.

 ## Authors